Mexico: COVID-19 Travel Updates

 - Mexico City to Hermosillo

-- Mexico City to Houston
+- Mexico City to Matamoros

 - Mexico City to Mazatlán